hhvm/user-documentation/guides/hack/30-silencing-errors/05-error-codes.md

 }
 ```

-This error is deprecated, as it was making it harder to convert
+This error is obsolete, as it was making it harder to convert
 partial mode files to strict.
 We still
 recommend avoiding this code style.